 Liberal arts encompasses many disciplines, including college majors such as:

 The unifying factor in all liberal arts programs is their interdisciplinary focus.

 “What this means to the faculty—and the students as well — is that no matter what course or what department or discipline a course may reside [in] the focus is cross- or interdisciplinary.
 This requires that our students have an appreciation for how multiple disciplines may contribute to fuller understanding of many complex problems such as. . . international conflicts.”
 Michael Kerchner, Associate Professor of Psychology at Washington College in Maryland

 At the bachelor’s level, you will focus on a broad overview of the arts, sciences, and humanities.
 In higher level degree programs, many colleges offer ways to customize your degree to learn advanced skills that can be applied in the workforce.
-If you need a flexible schedule to accommodate your work or family obligations, many universities even offer reputable online degree programs in the Liberal Arts!
+If you need a flexible schedule to accommodate your work or family obligations, many universities even offer reputable liberal arts degrees online.